NREL/hive/README.md

-# HIVE :honeybee:
+# HIVE™ :honeybee:

 **H**ighly
 **I**ntegrated
 **V**ehicle
 **E**cosystem

-HIVE is a mobility services research platform developed by the Mobility and Advanced Powertrains (MBAP) group at the National Renewable Energy Laboratory in Golden, Colorado, USA.
+HIVE™ is a mobility services research platform developed by the Mobility and Advanced Powertrains (MBAP) group at the National Renewable Energy Laboratory in Golden, Colorado, USA.

 ## What is HIVE